simpleanalytics/blog/_posts/2022-07-22-data-privacy-the-past-present-and-future.md

 ---
-title: "Data privacy - the past, present, and future "
+title: "Data privacy - the past, present, and future"
 author_slug: iron
 author: Iron Brands
 excerpt: "The past, present and future of data privacy gives an accurate view of where the world is heading"